EurekaCommunity/ViewRow/README.md

 ## To-Dos

-Currently, ViewRow supportd auto-layout within a view but does not allow auto-layout constraints to effect the height of the row.
+Currently, ViewRow supports auto-layout within a view but does not allow auto-layout constraints to effect the height of the row.
 This is an improvement I would like to add in the future.

 ## Author